danielmkarlsson/SuperClean/README.md

 ## Safe is necessary

-With Scott's help I was able to make sure that the filters are only able to accept values in the range of human hearing, 20 to 20000 hz.
+I asked Scott to make sure that the filters are only able to accept values in the range of human hearing, 20 to 20000 hz.
 This way the filters won't blow up.
-Also there is a nifty limiter that saves our ears ~~if~~ when things get unexpectedly loud.
-This limiter can also be leaned in to on purpose, yielding all manner of hawt sound.
-Be sure to not miss out on the fun of sending values greater than one to `amp`.
+Also there is a nifty compressor that saves our ears ~~if~~ when things get unexpectedly loud.
+This compressor can also be leaned in to on purpose yielding all manner of hawt sound.
+Be sure to not miss out on the fun of sending values greater than one to `gain`.

 ## Start yer engines!